-David Mackenzie is in final talks with the streamer to direct Outlaw King, a period epic that will tell the story of Robert the Bruce (or Robert I), the king of Scots who led his country to freedom from England in the early 14th century.
+David Mackenzie is in final talks with the streamer to direct Outlaw King, a period epic that will tell the story of Robert The Bruce (or Robert I), the King of Scots that led his country to freedom from England in the early 14th century.

 Chris Pine and Ben Foster, who starred as brothers in Mackenzie's 2016 sleeper awards contender, are both in talks for the feature.
 Pine would play the Scottish king while Foster is in talks to play knight James Douglas, the king's loyal aide.